Ashillqa/QACinema/README.md

 ## About the Project

-#####The overall objective of the project:
+##### The overall objective of the project:

 To create a full-stack Web application suitable for a given client specification, with utilisation of supporting tools, methodologies and technologies that encapsulate all modules covered during training.

-#####The MVP was to be achieved with the following requirements:
+##### The MVP was to be achieved with the following requirements:

-· Full commitment to an Agile approach throughout the project, including daily stand-up meetings and utilisation of Sprints, user stories, acceptance criteria, story points, and effective communication within the team.
+* Full commitment to an Agile approach throughout the project, including daily stand-up meetings and utilisation of Sprints, user stories, acceptance criteria, story points, and effective communication within the team.

-· A Kanban board with full expansion on user stories and tasks needed to complete the project.
+* A Kanban board with full expansion on user stories and tasks needed to complete the project.
 Providing a record of any issues or risks that were faced during the course of the project.

-· Code fully integrated from every team member into a central repository on a Version Control System, with utilisation of issues, pull requests, merge requests, and any other aspects.
+* Code fully integrated from every team member into a central repository on a Version Control System, with utilisation of issues, pull requests, merge requests, and any other aspects.

-· Fully designed backend test suites for the application.
+* Fully designed backend test suites for the application.
 Striving to achieve industry-standard (80%) test coverage through both unit and integration testing.

-· Fully-designed frontend test suites for the application, which cover a wide range of user journeys.
+* Fully-designed frontend test suites for the application, which cover a wide range of user journeys.

 <details>
-<summary>### Technologies Used</summary>
+<summary>**Technologies Used**</summary>

-· Version Control System: Git
+* Version Control System: Git
-· Source Code Management: GitHub
+* Source Code Management: GitHub
-· Kanban Board: Jira
+* Kanban Board: Jira
-· Back-End Programming Language: Java
+* Back-End Programming Language: Java
-· API Development Platform: Spring
+* API Development Platform: Spring
-· Front-End Web Technologies: HTML, CSS, JavaScript (no frameworks) · Build Tool: Maven
+* Front-End Web Technologies: HTML, CSS, JavaScript (no frameworks)
+* Build Tool: Maven
-· Unit Testing: JUnit / TestNG, Mockito
+* Unit Testing: JUnit / TestNG, Mockito
-· Integration Testing: Selenium
+* Integration Testing: Selenium
-· Test Reporting: Surefire / ExtentReports
+* Test Reporting: Surefire / ExtentReports
-· CI Server: Jenkins
+* CI Server: Jenkins
-· Static Analysis: SonarQube
+* Static Analysis: SonarQube

 </details>